Sensitivity of Filter Kernels and Robustness Bounds to Transition and Measurement Kernel Perturbations in Partially Observable Stochastic Control: Introduction

 \subsection{Main Contributions}

-This paper investigates the robustness of value functions in partially observed Markov decision processes (POMDPs) to approximation in transition and observation models.
-Our contributions are as follows:

 \begin{itemize} \item[(i)] \textbf{Proximity of filter kernels in terms of proximities of transition and measurement kernels:} Suppose that a POMDP is defined by a state transition kernel ${\cal T}$ and an observation kernel $Q$, and let ${\cal T}_n,Q_n$ be their respective approximations.
 For belief-MDPs induced by these models, we establish explicit and uniform error bounds on the resulting filter kernels in both bounded-Lipschitz and Wasserstein metrics.
 In Theorem~\ref{main1}, we show that the bounded-Lipschitz distance between the filter kernels is bounded by the sum of the total variation distances of the transition and observation kernels.
 In Theorem~\ref{main2}, this result is refined under the assumption that the observation kernels are Lipschitz continuous in total variation, leading to a bound involving the Wasserstein-1 distance between the transition kernels.
-When the state space is compact, Theorems~\ref{W1main_1} and~\ref{W1main_2} extend these bounds to the Wasserstein-1 distance between the filter kernels.
-In \cite{kara2020robustness} and \cite{YukselOptimizationofChannels} continuity of the value functions for POMDPs has been shown under asymptotic convergence of transition kernels and observation channels, respectively.
-In this work, we go further by establishing a modulus of continuity for the value functions with respect to distances jointly defined over the transition and observation models.
-Furthermore, in \cite{kara2020robustness} and \cite{YukselOptimizationofChannels} the analysis is directly on the POMDP model without reducing it to a belief-MDP, we adopt a different approach: In this paper, we consider belief-MDP reductions and compare the belief transition kernels of two different POMDPs in terms of the distances between their transition and the observation models.

-\item[(ii)] \textbf{Continuity of optimal cost under model convergence.} Building on (i), in Section~\ref{robustness} we show that the optimal costs for approximate models converge to the optimal cost of the original system.
-Consider a sequence| of transition kernels, and measurement channels $\left\{\left(\mu, \mathcal{T}_n, Q_n\right)\right\}_{n \in \mathbb{N}}$ converging (in a sense to be specified) to a limit model ( $\mu, \mathcal{T}, Q$ ).
-In particular, we provide an explicit upper bound for the error term
+Theorems~\ref{W1main_1} and~\ref{W1main_2} extend these bounds to the Wasserstein-1 distance between the filter kernels.